 Reminded me a little of a Monet painting

 There’s a lot of walking involved here, but it’s a beautiful walk!
-Although there is a way to get around the park that avoids the use of any stairs, I don’t think I’d classify this place as especially wheelchair or mobility disability friendly.
-If you do have concerns regarding being able to get around, the staff at the trading post may be able to make suggestions for how to see as much as possible within your limits.
+Although there is a way to get around the park that avoids the use of any stairs, I don’t think I’d classify Blue Spring Heritage Center as especially wheelchair or mobility disability friendly.
+If you do have concerns regarding being able to get around, the staff at the trading post may be able to make suggestions to make sure you get the most out of your visit.
 (I heard them explain an alternate path to a woman who had her foot in a cast, offering a way to see as much as possible without overdoing it.)

 Open mid-March through mid-November